Terms and Conditions On-line Lessons

 2.6 Account and Password

-2.6.1 If you are provided with a user identification code, password or any other piece of information for any of our on-line courses, you must treat such information as confidential.
+2.6.1 You will be provided with a username, password or some other information for our on-line courses.
+You must treat such information as confidential.
 You must not disclose it to any third party.
+If you do then your account may be disabled

 2.6.2 We have the right to disable any user identification code or password, whether chosen by you or allocated by us, at any time, if in our reasonable opinion you have failed to comply with any of the provisions of these terms and conditions.